-Beginning Italian (T/A)
+Beginning Italian (A/T)

-These courses are designed for students who have had no or little exposure to the language, but who wish to achieve basic oral and written fluency in Italian for the purpose of further study, communication, travel or employment.
+This course is designed for students who have had no or little exposure to the language, but who wish to achieve basic oral and written fluency in Italian for the purpose of further study, communication, travel and employment.
 A major objective will be to develop students' conversation skills.
 Reading and writing skills will be developed concurrently.
 Cultural aspects will be dealt with as an integral part of the course.